MarxSoftware/Experience_Manager/experience-manager/readme.txt

 == Changelog ==

 4.0.0
+ * New json based segment definition language introduced
+ * Fix segmente sync state
+ * Integration into WP Popups added

-Important: This versoin needs at least version 5.0.0 of the Experience Platform!
+Important: This version needs at least version 5.0.0 of the Experience Platform!

 3.2.0
  * Update to new tracking api